michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.4.10 =
+- Fixed a bug with static auto-insert.

 = 3.4.9 - 11/27/2016 =
 - Fixed an issue that some API requests were not cached properly.